A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 If you are a clinician who is interested in a Jungian case-consultation group, could use CEUs, and would value a Certificate in Analytical Psychology—the Clinical track is ideal for you.
 You will also have access to everything in the General Public track.

-If you are a clinician who has retired, is just beginning clinical work, is only working administratively, or is not seeing clients much these days for any reason—you are welcome in either group.
+If you are a clinician who has retired, is only working administratively, or you just don’t have a desire for a small case consult group, you are welcome in the General Public track!
 It depends on what is most useful to you.

-• Meeting times will vary somewhat.
 All class dates will be announced in advance with enough time for planning.
+You'll have access through our online platform to RSVP for the lectures, events, and gatherings that you'd like to attend.

 All live sessions will be recorded and shared with students immediately following.
 Access to recordings will be available for the length of enrollment.

-• For general public members, approximate session times are about 3 hours per month with likely bonus sessions and peer-led gatherings.
+• For general public members, approximate session times are about 3 hours per month (90-minute gatherings x 2), with bonus sessions and peer-led gatherings.
+You can always choose what you want to attend.

-For clinicians, consultation groups will be an additional 2.5 hours per month.
+For clinicians, consultation groups will be an additional 4 hours per month (2 hour gatherings x2).

 The amount of time you spend reading, writing, and engaging in the community is entirely up to you.